yukio808/html_visualization/README.md

 ![alt tag](http://www.w3schools.com/js/pic_htmltree.gif)

 ## Purpose
-This tool is ment to be a visualization tool for educational purposes to see the relationship of the DOM and HTML.
+This tool is ment to be a visualization tool for educational purposes to see the relationship of the DOM, JavaScript, and HTML.

 ## Possible Directions:
 * Have it run in an electron app